marselester/marselester.github.com/cv/_sources/index.rst.txt

    :alt: Marsel Mavletkulov: Python, Go Developer
    :class: floatingflask

-Python & Go developer, contractor with 12 years of experience building web applications.
+I care deeply about architecture and code quality.
-I am interested in distributed systems and machine learning.
+I like to design web services (APIs) and reason about their boundaries, therefore I am interested in distributed systems.
+I find professional satisfaction in idiomatic code written as a story for developers.
+Thus I've chosen Python and Go to help me be the most productive.

+On a side note, machine learning is a small hobby of mine.
 You can reach me via:

 - `marselester <https://github.com/marselester>`_ on GitHub
 - marselester@ya.ru